🇨🇭

 HAH-ben zee vay-GAH-neh geh-RIKH-teh

-Opening question at any restaurant — helps establish what is possible
+Opening question at any restaurant.
+Helps establish what is possible

 Do you have vegan dishes?

-Falls das für Sie wichtig ist: Wird das in derselben Pfanne wie Fleisch oder Fisch gebraten?
+Falls das fur Sie wichtig ist: Wird das in derselben Pfanne wie Fleisch oder Fisch gebraten?

-Cooked in the same pan as meat or fish?
+If this matters to you: is the same pan used for meat or fish?

 Survival Guide